 EH4 Error Code

-What It Means: The main PCB detects that there are zero watts, and the standby power cut-off relay isn’t working.
-You might notice the machine remains on even when you have switched it off.
+What It Means: The “zero watt” standby power relay is not working.
+The machine may stay on even when switched off.

 How to Fix It: Replace the main PCB.

-4. Run a cycle: Run a rinse and spin cycle without clothes to check if the machine is working again.
+- Test: Run a short rinse and spin cycle to see if the error returns.

 Try This